Doctor Melissa Phillips

 Biography

-Melissa's work in the areas of migration (transit), forced displacement and resettlement is deeply informed by her work as a practitioner in the field.
+Dr Phillips' research focuses on muliple dimensions of migration (especially transit & regional migration), forced displacement and resettlement (multiculturalism and public policy).
+Her work is deeply informed by her experience as a practitioner in the field.
 She has previously worked with international organisations in South Sudan, the Horn of Africa, Libya and the Middle East, with asylum seekers in immigration detention in Australia and managed a refugee resettlement project.
 Formerly a Board Member of Australian Red Cross and International Detention Coalition, Melissa is a passionate advocate for multiculturalism with an interest in aspects of migrant and refugee settlement.
 She is currently completing a Graduate Diploma in Australian Migration Law at Western Sydney University.

 Expertise related to UN Sustainable Development Goals